kavir1698/GraphNotes/README.md

   * Any word that is preceded with a hashtag "#" will be a node in the graph.
 E.g. #concept
     * If there are multiple works in a single concept, enclose them in "[]" and then precede it with a hashtag.
 E.g. #[multiple words]
   * To add citation to a description, put all the citations in a .bib file and cite the keys as follows: [@key1;@key2] That's all.
+You can then import your notes file using the `Add notes` button from the GUI.

 Here is a complete example of a single note that will be converted into a graph:

 ```
 * It has been long hypothesized that #scientists' choice of #[research problems] to work on are shaped by an ongoing tension between productive tradition and risky innovation [@Uzzi2018;@Bourdieu1975].